 Develop the Plan: Write down the detailed procedures.

 Test, Train, and Exercise: Use tabletop exercises and real-world drills to validate the plan.
 Don’t just talk about it—have participants role-play and follow the actual steps.
+Establish a routine testing schedule for your recovery plan to verify its effectiveness and uncover any areas in need of improvement.
+Consistent practice not only builds muscle memory but also ensures your response will be sharp when it matters most.

 Maintain the Plan: This is a living document.
 It must be updated as your business, technology, and threats change.